Assessors

 If I want to appeal my assessment, am I required to appear at the Board of Review?

-Note: You cannot appeal your assessment to the Department of Revenue under state law (Wis.
+Please Note: You cannot appeal your assessment to the Department of Revenue under state law (Wis.
 Stats. § 70.85), if the Board of Review waives the hearing.

 For additional information,